TonyMike/TonyMike/README.md

 - 👋 Hi, I’m Tony Michael

 - 👀 I’m a senior frontend developer with 5 years experience

 - 🌱 I’m currently learning backend development

+- 🔭 I’m currently working on Takiakia An e-commerse platform with exclusively unique features helping students to sell and buy products with ease

 - 📫 How to reach me via email tee.jhay1@gmail.com

 <!---